John4E656F/Amaterasu/README.md

 Problem: nav link linking, example: /pages/menu.html, when click to another link it become this : /pages/pages/gallery.html or /pages/index.html (index is not in the pages folder)
 Solution: use github url of each pages. ex: john4e656f.github.io/index.html instead of /folder/htmlfile/

+Solution for Page linking.
+Use local link and just add a class active to the active page.